janekc/firewall-bot/README.md

 ```
 $ sudo su
 ```
-If you are installing for the first time it may be a good idea, to save your current iptables rules
+If you are installing for the first time it may be a good idea to save your current iptables rules
 ```
 $ iptables-save > /root/iptables-backup
 $ iptables-legacy-save > /root/iptables-backup-legacy